Do you know the difference between a trumpet and a…..trumpet?

-There are several different types of trumpets that are sometimes easily confused.
-Even more confusing: there are several instruments that are closely related to the trumpet.
-We will briefly detail each of these and hopefully give you a better idea of the similarities and differences between the different trumpets and trumpet relatives.
+We will briefly detail each of the trumpets and trumpet-like instruments and hopefully give you a better idea of the similarities and differences between the different trumpets and their close relatives.

 Standard Bb Trumpet

 The most common type of trumpet is pitched in Bb.
 It has a tubing length of 1.48 m (4 ft 10 in), but modern trumpets have 3 (or 4) valves to change the tubing length and thus the pitch.

 The Bb trumpet is what almost all students start on and is the most used by professionals as well.
 The main exception are American orchestral trumpeters, who use a C trumpet, which has smaller tuning slides that make for a brighter sound.

 The Piccolo Trumpet

 The piccolo trumpet is the smallest trumpet available.
 It uses half the tubing of a standard trumpet, which means it has a higher pitch, usually by one octave.
 Most piccolos have 4 valves instead of 3, to allow players to lower the pitch a bit more, so they can play lower notes.